Links vs orange

 What to Do If You Get an Unnatural Links Penalty

-If you have received a manual action against your website for unnatural links, there are several steps you can take before approaching Google with a reconsideration request.
+If a manual action was issued against your website for unnatural links, we’ve put together this step-by-step guide to follow before you approach Google with a reconsideration request.

 SEMRush backlink audit

-Your next step is to export a list of backlinks into an Excel or Google Sheets spreadsheet.
-Then you can sort your backlinks based on their toxic score.
+Your next step is to export the list of backlinks into an Excel or Google Sheets spreadsheet.
+Then you can sort your backlinks based on their toxicity score.
 Links with a score of 60 or higher should take priority.

 If you do detect a pattern of any sort within the URLs, it’s likely that you have link spam coming your way.

 Now that you have your disavow list ready, you can create a disavow file and upload it to Google Search Console.
-It would also be a good idea at this point to add an annotation to your Google Analytics so you can monitor any fluctuations in your traffic.
+It would also be advisable at this point to add an annotation to your Google Analytics so you can monitor any fluctuations in your traffic.

 👉 See our guide on how to disavow backlinks

 This is a significantly time-consuming process.
-However, it is essential for webmasters and link builders to go through these steps before submitting a request to Google to review your manual action.
+However, it is essential for webmasters and link builders to go through these steps before submitting a request to Google to review a manual action.

 You should request that a link be set to a nofollow status if they are a result of: